Hashir-Akbar/Learn-JavaScript/README.md

 ### 🤝 Contributing

-Feel free to suggest new books or resources by opening a pull request.
+Feel free to suggest resources by opening a pull request.
 We aim to make this collection as comprehensive and helpful as possible for JavaScript enthusiasts of all levels.

 ---